Password Protection

 How It Works in FlipLink

 FlipLink's [password protection](/features/password-protection) feature lets you set a password on any flipbook or document with a single toggle.
 When a reader opens the publication link, they see a branded prompt asking for the password before any content loads.
 You can change or remove the password at any time without generating a new link.
 Password protection works alongside other access controls like [link expiry](/features/link-expiry) and [privacy settings](/features/privacy-and-access-control) for layered security.
+The password is stored securely using one-way hashing, meaning even FlipLink's servers cannot reverse it.

 Related Terms